adendek/DownstreamTracking/BrunelCode/README.md

 ```
 If you don't want to capture the logs you can remove the pipe from the last command.

-The Brunel should create two files.
+The Brunel should create two root files.
 One of them is the training ntuple.

 ## Attention Workaround!
  You need to manually change line PatBBDTSeedClassifier.cpp:127 to set correct location of the **BBDT_lookuptable_binary.dat**

-### The directory test contain set of Unit Tests to check correctness of evaluation of the trained classifier